-Although we take the now anachronistic typewriter completely for granted in our highly computerized world, we forget that it once was on the cutting edge of technology, and computers would not be possible without their invention.
-Christopher Latham Sholes could hardly have imagined the vast importance of his invention as he was putting the finishing touches on its design in 1868, and even he soon disowned the device and refused to use it.
+Figure 1.
+Some early detractors of the typewriter felt that any chimp could operate the invention, and that it's use detracted from the more personal touch of handwriting-even in business. invention as he was putting the finishing touches on its design in 1868, and even he soon disowned the device and refused to use it.
 Early detractors of this technology felt that it was too impersonal and insulting to the recipient of a typewritten letter.
 Although the roots of the typewriter go back several hundred years, the first more or less modern typewriter to be commercially successful was invented in 1868 by Sholes, Carlos Glidden and Samuel W. Soule in Milwaukee, Wis.
 The patent (U.S. 79,265) was sold for \$12,000 to a company, Densmore and Yost, which then made an agreement with Remington Co. (one of the sewing machine makers) to commercialize the device known as the Sholes and Glidden TypeWriter.
 This is the origin of the term typewriter as we now know it.
 The Remington Co. began production of its first typewriter March 1, 1873, in Ilion, N.Y. (introduced in 1874).
 That machine had a OWERTY keyboard layout, which wasn't standard with all early typewriter manufacturers.
+A typewriter, simply put, is a mechanical or, later, electromechanical device with keys that, when pressed, strike an ink coated ribbon or other carrier, causing characters to be printed on a medium, usually paper.
+Although not usually thought of as such, Type Continued on page 7.